th-koeln-intia/ip-sprachassistent-team4/README.md

 - Text-To-Speech: NanoTTS

 ## To DO
-- [X] Intent Handling beschreibung machen
+- [X] Write intent handling description
-- [X] Lichtsteuerung
+- [X] Control light
-- [X] Wecker implementieren
+- [X] Alarm implementation
-- [X] Timer implementieren
+- [X] Timer implementation
-- [ ] Doku und Git anpassen
+- [ ] Update documentation and git
-- [ ] Installationsscript
+- [ ] Installation script

-## Dokumentation
+## Documentation
-The documentation is created in form of GitHub pages following the official documentation:
+The documentation is created in form of a GitHub page following the official documentation:
 [installation guide](https://ip-team4.intia.de/)
-Please follow the steps under Startup from top to down.
+You can install Sherlock complete [automatically](https://ip-team4.intia.de/pages/installation/auto-install-script/) or [manually](https://ip-team4.intia.de/pages/installation/manual/).
+Please follow the steps in the relevant section.

 To run the documentation locally Jekyll is required.
 Follow the official installation [guide](https://jekyllrb.com/docs/installation/) to install Jekyll for the appropriate OS.
 It is important to install the correct version to prevent potential problems with Github Pages.
 The officially supported version is listed [here](https://pages.github.com/versions/).
 The following command starts a local server, if Jekyll is installed with bundler: